 Secured Debentures Unsecured / Naked Debentures (a) These are secured by a charge on the These are issued without any security.
 They assets / part of the assets of the do not create any charge on the Company's Company.
-Assets. (b) The Charge may either be Fixed or Holders are like ordinary Unsecured Floating.
+Assets. (b) Holders are like ordinary Unsecured Floating.
 (See Note below.)
 Creditors and may sue the Company for recovery. (c) Holders of such Debentures have These types of debentures are very risky lower risk. from the viewpoint of Investors.